StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 3. Start a Pluto notebook server.
 4. Open a notebook.

-This assumes your Julia setup includes `Pkg`, `DrWatson`, `Pluto` and `PlutoUI`.
+This assumes your Julia setup includes `Pkg`, `DrWatson`, `Pluto`, `PlutoUI`, `StanSample` and `StanOptimize`.

 Each notebook will activate the project `StatisticalrethinkingStan`.

 ## Setup

 All R snippets (fragments) have been organized in clips.
-Each clip is a self standing script.
+Each clip is a self standing notebook.
 Clips are named as `clip-cc-fs-ls[s|t|d].jl` where

 `cc`      : Chapter number
 `fs`      : First snippet in clip
-`ls`      : Last snippet in clip
+`ls`      : Last snippet in cli
 `[s|t|d]` : Mcmc flavor used (s : Stan, t : Turing)

-Note: `d` is reserved for a combination Soss/DynamicHMC.
+Note: `d` is reserved for a combination Soss/DynamicHMC and `sl` is reserved for Stan models using the `logpdf` formulation.

-Scripts containing the clips are stored by chapter.
+The notebooks containing the clips are stored by chapter.

-The Pluto notebooks directory is organized by chapter.
-In addition to clips some notebook chapters also demonstrate how to create some figures in the book.

 Special introductory notebooks have been included in `notebooks/intros`, e.g.
 `intro-stan/intro-stan-01.jl` and `intro-R-users/distributions.jl`.

+In addition to clips, in the early notebook chapters (0-3) it is shown how to create the figures in the book, e.g. `Fig2.5s.jl` in `notebooks/chapter/02`.

 ## Status